16 april

 and asked already stressed students to download, create an account for, and learn

-new, moderately difficult to learn software.
+new, moderately challenging-to-adopt software.

-This would likely end up discouraging users from live collaboration and deprive the group of the aforementioned "contribution recognition" that is so important for a positive working environment.
+This would end up discouraging users from the live collaboration aspect and deprive the group of the aforementioned "contribution recognition" that is so important for a positive working environment.
 Additionally, software being overly complex or too reliant on the user knowing and trusting adjacent products, is one of the major issues with existing technologies.

 Overview